 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

 Another screwdriver set I picked up is fantastic, but it does not contain any of the other tools.
 This is the iFixit Manta Driver Kit:

 This model is assembled using hundreds of tiny screws.
-The screws are marked by Eaglemoss with designations like DS02 and PS04.
+The screws are marked with designations like DS02 and PS04.
 As there will be many types of plastic screws (starting with P) and die-cast metal screws (starting with D), keeping them organized is extremely helpful.
-And, since Eaglemoss includes extra screws in every issue, you will need someplace to store them all.
+And, since extra screws are included in every issue, you will need someplace to store them all.